EdgeTX/edgetx-user-manual/bw-radios/model-select/setup.md

 **Slave mode** - This is the mode for the radio that will pass it's CPPM values to the radio in _**Master mode,**_ which are then sent to the model.

-Below are the possibile configuration options:
+Below are the possible configuration options:

 * **OFF** - Trainer mode is not used for this model.
 * **Master/Jack** - Master mode using a cable connection.